- Hike through virgin rainforest in Corcovado National Park

 Day 5: Fly to San José - Transfer to La Fortuna & Arenal Volcano

 After flying back to San José from the Osa Peninsula, your transfer service will meet you for a 2.5-hour chauffered road trip to La Fortuna, which is best known as the base for exploring Arenal Volcano National Park.
 Located north of the Tilaran Mountains, the cone-shaped Arenal Volcano juts out above the San Carlos Plains and stands an impressive 5,479 feet (1,670 meters).
 After checking into your hotel, you'll have the rest of the day to explore on your own.
+Look at this article about the best things to do in the area for inspiration.

 If you want to get close to the volcano, kayaking on Lake Arenal provides spectacular views of its peak, as does a mountain bike ride through the park toward the village of El Castillo.
 Or, opt for a zip-line tour over the forest canopy as you soar above the La Fortuna and Pino Blanco Waterfalls.
 In the evening, hit the town for a meal at one of the area's best restaurants.